zihaojoe/JobpostDetection/README.md

 * The insturctor user and qa user account can only select from the current RDS instance.
 If you are running the app in a development environment, you have to set the MySQL database with your own RDS instance.

 ### Module 3: Build the model
 #### 1. Follow Module 1 Part 1 to set up AWS environment.
+(If you are using -e to pass environment variables to docker run instead of env file, just skip this.)

 #### 2. Build Docker image (If you have built it in Module 1, just skip this step).
 Go to the root directory of the project, and run:
 ```bash
 cd model/
 ```
-Notice: All the following command of this part should be run under `model`
+**Notice**: All the following command of this part should be run under `model`
 ```bash
 docker build -f Dockerfile -t jobpostmodel .
 ```